piyush1104/AlgoPractice/Notes/pointer.md

 ### Well I always used to think that

-the right of keeping the start while creating a pointer in C/C++ is just after the type declaration.
+the right place of keeping the star(\*) while creating a pointer in C/C++ is just after the type declaration.

 ```cpp